The Wonderful World of Puss 'n Boots: Manga

 Miyazaki created a 12-chapter manga series as a promotional tie-in.
 The series was printed in colour and ran in the Sunday edition of Tokyo Shimbun, from January to March 1969.
 The series was released in pocket book form by Tokuma Shoten in February 1984.

 Sequels

 Two sequels followed.
 The collective series is known as Nagagutsu Neko Shirīzu (長靴猫シリーズ).

-The second installment, released in 1972, Nagagutsu Sanjūshi (ながぐつ三銃士), departs from the first film's Dumasian Europe setting for a Western environment.
+The second installment, a short film released in 1972, Nagagutsu Sanjūshi (ながぐつ三銃士), departs from the first film's Dumasian Europe setting for a Western environment.
 Titled Ringo Goes West or Ringo Rides West in non-Japanese territories, with Pero renamed Ringo, it was released on VHS in the early 1980s by MPI Home Video in the United States, and by Mountain Video in the United Kingdom.
 It is also marketed as Return of Pero and popularly known today as The Three Musketeers in Boots, despite featuring no musketeers, as the setting is the American Old West.